Using the AI Design Assistant in Minerva - Staff Guide

 If you are satisfied with the results, select the questions(s) you wish to add via the check box(es) and then click Add to Assessment.
 Review each question for accuracy.
 You can also edit questions to better fit your assessment requirements.
 If you would like to add more than 10 questions you can repeat the process.

-Question Banks are sets of questions you can use across multiple assessments.
-The AI Design Assistant can build question banks, based on text in a Minerva Document, to gauge your students’ comprehension of the Document’s topic.
+Question Banks are sets of questions you can use across multiple Blackboard Tests.
+The AI Design Assistant can help you build Question Banks.

 *It is not possible to specify question settings, e.g. the number of distractors for matching or multiple-choice questions.